evaxwu/Air-Quality-Shiny-App/write-up/Writeup.md

-For our project, we wanted to explore the levels of air pollution, and the Air Quality Index values, throughout the United States during the years after the passage of the Clean air Act of 1970, which brought with it the first establishment of National Ambient Air Quality Standards, which have remained largely constant since then.
+For our project, we wanted to explore the levels of air pollution, and the Air Quality Index values, throughout the United States during the years after the passage of the Clean Air Act of 1970, which brought with it the first establishment of National Ambient Air Quality Standards, which have remained largely constant since then.
 In order to answer this question, we drew upon data from the US EPA.
-More details on this dataset can be found below, and in the ‘data’ folder of our repo.
-For our visualization, we decided to make an interactive shiny app with a chloropleth map of the western US over time, colored by pollutant/AQI levels, and some line plots of pollution/AQI levels over time.
-More details on our app can be found below, and the app itself is in the ‘shiny’ folder of our repo.
+More details on this dataset can be found below, and in the “data” folder of our repo.
+For our visualizations, we decided to make an interactive shiny app with a choropleth map of the western US over time, colored by county-level pollution/AQI levels, and some line plots of state-level pollution/AQI levels over time.
+More details on our app can be found below, and the app itself is in the “shiny” folder of our repo.

 # Data